keboola/developers-docs/extend/generic-extractor/configuration/api/index.md

 See [example [EX132]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/132-ignore-errors).

 **Important: Use this feature with caution!
-This feature is designed to workaround weird or buggy REST API implemntations and should not be used if other solutions exist.
+This feature is designed to workaround weird or buggy REST API implemntations and should not be used blindly if other solutions may be applied (e.g. [`responseFilter`](/extend/generic-extractor/configuration/config/jobs/#response-filter).
 When ignoring errors, you might miss some actual errors which require your attention.**

 ## Examples